-Cow-Calf pair if cow was shown in the 4-H Division of the Lincoln County Fair within the past 5 years.
+Cow-Calf pair if cow was shown in the 4-H/FFA Division of the Lincoln County Fair within the past 5 years.
 All cow/calf pairs regardless of breed and age will show in one class.
-Cow is to be verified with Extension Office by July 3.
-Calf must be verified with a 4-H tag by pre-fair entry deadline.
+Cow is to be verified with Extension Office by the Pre-Fair Entry Deadline.
 Calf must be born by pre-fair entry deadline.
-Pre-fair entry deadline in 2023 is July 3rd.

-Class 48.
-Cow Calf Pair
+48. Cow Calf Pair